-CONCERNS ABOUT A CHILD
+1. CONCERNS ABOUT A CHILD

 The School has a duty to consider at all times the best interests of the pupil and take action to enable all pupils to achieve the best outcomes.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
-All staff are expected to act if they have a concern.
-The School is wholly committed and adopts a 'whole school' approach to safeguarding, ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+The School adopts a "whole School "approach to safeguarding, ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.